colinmurphy1/colinmurphy1.github.io/content/posts/2023/docker-apache-guacamole.md

 4. Open the `docker-compose.yml` file once more and remove the line for mounting the `initdb.sql` file to the PostgreSQL container.

-## Access Guacamole

-1. Recreate the containers
+5. Recreate the containers

 ```bash
 docker compose up -d
 ```

-2. Open a web browser, and navigate to http://your.ip:8080 and you should be presented with a login screen.

-3. Log in with the default credentials, which is `guacadmin` for both the username and password.

 ## Configuring Guacamole

+Open a web browser, and navigate to http://your.ip:8080 and you should be presented with a login screen.
+The default username and password for Guacamole is `guacadmin`.

 Once you have signed in to Guacamole, it is recommended to change the administrator password.
 This can be done by following the below steps: